Depression and Substance Abuse Treatment

 Researchers have spent a lot of time and resources to learn more about depression.
 A lot has already been discovered, but there is still much to learn about depression and how this disease develops.
 It is usually advised that depression stems from an imbalance that occurs with certain neurotransmitters that are present in the human brain.
 There are, however, millions of chemical reactions that occur with the nerves and even these neurotransmitters, which makes it difficult to treat depression in every single patient effectively.

 While disruption in neurotransmitter balance in the brain is thought to be the primary reason for depression to develop, other factors need to be taken into consideration too.
-Genetic factors, life events that led to a significant amount of stress, and even the use of certain pharmaceutical drugs have all been found to contribute to this mental illness.
+Genetic factors, life events like a trauma that led to a significant amount of stress, and even the use of certain pharmaceutical drugs have all been found to contribute to this mental illness.
 This is why every patient is considered a unique case, and practitioners often aim to determine the root causes of the depression in order to offer patients access to a more individualized approach to treatment.

 Symptoms Of Depression